xvicxpx/m6restore/Windows/README.txt

 M5 Restore v1.0

-MEI Restore Utility for the Netgear Nighthawk M5 and M6 Hotspot Routers
+IMEI Restore Utility for the Netgear Nighthawk M5 and M6 Hotspot Routers

 The goal for this project was to make it simple for anyone to restore / change the IMEI on the Netgear Nighthawk M1.